 Julie Foley, Membership

 The role of the Board is to administer the national affairs and business of the association on behalf of the members.
 This is governed by the constitution of the association.
 Scroll down for more information about our Board Members.

 I bring to my role on the NZLCA Board, more than 25 years of involvement in breastfeeding education and support.
-I am a Registered Nurse and have been an IBCLC since 2019.
+I am a Registered Nurse and have been an IBCLC since 2014 and board member since 2019.
 I am based in Taranaki and joined the Board as I felt it was important to continue to have representation from the provinces and also from those who work in the community.
 My initial role on joining the Board was Communications & Projects.
 I was elected to the role of President in 2021.

 I’ve been an IBCLC since 2017.
 I live in Taupo and work for Lakes DHB as part of the Kia Wana Breastfeeding Service and am also Chair of the Research and Ethics Committee.
 Prior to having children, I was a lecturer in health care ethics and since then I have been active in my community supporting breastfeeding and early parenting - as a La Leche League Leader since 2007, and volunteering with Parents Centre and Playcentre.
 I joined the NZLCA Board hoping to help grow and strengthen our profession and work with others to reduce barriers to becoming an IBCLC in New Zealand.